This guide has been updated for the Shadowlands.

 In a way, it’s like rock-paper-scissors: https://www.youtube.com/watch?v=vX1dPTAQ5_U

-For more info on how certain team comps operate, check out: https://www.wowhead.com/popular-compositions-for-wow-3v3-arena
+For more info on how certain team comps operate as well as their pros and cons, check out: https://www.wowhead.com/popular-compositions-for-wow-3v3-arena and

 4. Crowd Control, Diminishing Returns and the PVP Trinket